-The San Francisco Bar Pilots are the elite pilots who specialize in traversing the narrow, dredged channels that enable large ocean-going vessels to travel through the shallow waters of the San Francisco Bay.
-Within the larger Bar Pilots Association there is a smaller subdivision that is approved to take vessels all the way to the Port of Stockton: the River Pilots (Pilots).
-On October 26, 2017, the Port of Stockton held an appreciation dinner for the Port's Commissioned Pilots at St. Francis Yacht Club in San Francisco.
-At this celebration the Port presented the Pilots with a commemorative challenge coin, featuring illustrations of the Pilot boat, a cargo ship on the river, the Golden Gate Bridge, the Port of Stockton's water tower, and the Bar Pilots' and Port's logos.
+Every ocean-going vessel from around the globe that is bound for the Port of Stockton (Port) faces a unique journey.
+When the ship reaches the mouth of the San Francisco Bay, outside the Golden Gate Bridge, San Francisco Bar Pilot boards the ship and captains it for the next 10 hours through the shallow channels of the Bay to its destination at the Port.
+The River Pilots (Pilots) are the elite, highly-skilled subset of the San Francisco Bar Pilots who specialize in traversing these narrow, dredged channels.
+Without them, large ocean-going vessels would be unable to reach the Port, approximately 90 miles inland.
+On Thursday, November 15th, 2018, the Port held an appreciation dinner for the Port's Commissioned Pilots at Saint Francis Yacht Club in San Francisco.
+At this celebration, the Port presented the Pilots with a commemorative challenge coin featuring illustrations of the Pilot boat, a cargo ship on the river, the Golden Gate Bridge, the Port's water tower, and the Bar Pilots' and Port's logos.
+This coin was updated from the previous year to reflect the 268 ship calls on the Port in 2018.
 It serves as a literal token of the Port's appreciation for the River Pilots.